Mirror anomaly in fermionic topological orders: Anyon condensation at the domain wall

 Now we claim that (partial) answers to the above two questions are implied by the following relations,

 and its inverse

-where the summation are over the pair $[\alpha] =\{\alpha,\alpha f\}$, i.e., only one anyon in each pair, with $\alpha=a$ or $v$.
+where summations are over all pairs $[\alpha] =\{\alpha,\alpha f\}$ (with $\alpha = a$ or $v$), or equivalently, only one anyon in each pair is summed over.
 One can check such summations are well-defined (i.e., independent of which anyon to use in each pair).
 The left- and right-hand sides are inverse transformations of each other, since $\Lambda$ can be viewed as a unitary matrix when its indices only go through the pairs $\{[\alpha]\}$ (see Appendix \ref{sec:app_B_prop} for properties of the $\Lambda$ matrix).

 Before deriving \eqref{eq:Lambda-relation1} and \eqref{eq:Lambda-relation2}, let us see why they imply answers to the above two questions.
 First, they determine $d_x$ and $d_y$.
 We assume that $\rho_m$ and $\{\xi_a,\mu_a\}$ of mirror SETs, and $\Lambda$ and $\{\sigma_v\}$ of $\mathcal{B}$ are given.
 Plugging into \eqref{eq:Lambda-relation1}, we claim that the left-hand side must be integer or multiples of $\sqrt{2}$, in order to be equal to the right-hand side; if not, the original SET data $\rho_m$ and $\{\mu_a\}$ are problematic.
 Since $\{\hat n_v, \hat p_v\}$ are integers, whether $d_x$ and $d_y$ are 1 or $\sqrt{2}$ can be immediately computed.
 Once $d_x$ and $d_y$ are known, the quantities $\{\hat{n}_v\}$ and $\{\hat p_v\}$ are well-defined through \eqref{eq:hatn-def} and \eqref{eq:hatp-def}.
 Then, we can compute $\{\hat{n},\hat{p}\}$ from $\{\mu_a\}$ by \eqref{eq:Lambda-relation1}.